UC Santa Cruz

 From building more efficient solar cells to researching personalized care for cancer patients, UC Santa Cruz's focus is on improving our planet and the lives of all its inhabitants.

-Within our extraordinary educational community, students participate in interdisciplinary programs that emphasize the creation of new knowledge, new technologies, and new ways of expressing and understanding cultures.
+Within our extraordinary educational community — now celebrating its 50th anniversary — students participate in interdisciplinary programs that emphasize the creation of new knowledge, new technologies, and new ways of expressing and understanding cultures.

 The academic programs at UC Santa Cruz are challenging and rigorous, and many of them are in newer fields that focus on interdisciplinary thinking.
 At UC Santa Cruz, many undergraduates across the disciplines conduct and publish research and scholarly work, working closely with faculty on innovative projects.
 UCSC's distinctive 10 residential colleges, each with its own intellectual theme, also provide academic offerings, student advising, and writing-intensive core courses that are required for freshmen.

-Beginning in fall 2014, UC Santa Cruz is offering a Critical Race and Ethnic Studies B.A.
+In fall 2014, UC Santa Cruz began offering a Critical Race and Ethnic Studies B.A.
 The interdisciplinary curriculum draws upon fields such as anthropology, education, feminist studies, film and digital media, history, history of art and visual culture, Latin American and Latino studies, literature, psychology, and sociology.

-A new minor in Sustainability Studies will also be offered in fall 2014.
+A new minor in Sustainability Studies was also established in fall 2014.
 Administered out of College Eight, this interdisciplinary minor takes advantage of the campus's vast suite of sustainability-related classes and faculty expertise.

 The UC Santa Cruz faculty are leaders in their fields and have won numerous national and international awards.
 They conduct research aimed at solving some of the most pressing issues of our time, including policy responses to financial crises, assistive technologies for the disabled, and the battle against diseases such as AIDS, Parkinson's, Alzheimer's and malaria.